 [Also quoted as: “You see, Mr. President, I have nothing to hide.”]

-This was allegedly stated by Churchill during his visit to the White House following Pearl Harbor in December 1941, according to Churchill’s bodyguard, Walter Thompson, and one of his secretaries, Patrick Kinna, on the strength of which I included it as likely in Churchill By Himself.
+Churchill allegedly said this during his visit to the White House in December-January 1941.
+The Japanese had attacked Pearl Harbor and America was in the war.
+The encounter was confirmed by Churchill’s bodyguard, Walter Thompson, and one of his secretaries, Patrick Kinna.
+On the strength of their comments I included it as “likely” in Churchill By Himself.

-Whatever Churchill said,the encounter apparently did occur.
-Recalling his White House visit to King George VI at Buckingham Palace in January 1942, Churchill remarked: “Sir, I believe I am the only man in the world to have received the head of a nation naked.”
+Of course, receiving the President in a bath towel may have been enough in Churchill’s mind tell King George VI (just after returning from Washington): “Sir, I believe I am the only man in the world to have received the head of a nation naked.”

-**Paul Screeton prompted this post when he wrote that columnist and TV show host Jeremy Kyle has pondered whether Prime Minister David Cameron similarly sealed the special bond between the UK and USA during the visit of Barack Obama.
+**Paul Screeton prompted this post, referencing columnist and TV show host Jeremy Kyle.
+Kyle wondered whether Prime Minister David Cameron had similarly sealed the bond Britain and America with Barack Obama.
 (The Sun, 26 May 2011)

 Reader Comments: “Made in England.
 Size: Medium.”